Rt Hon Baroness May of Maidenhead

-Theresa has served as Member of Parliament for Maidenhead since 1997 and has held several positions within Parliament since.
-She was a member of the Shadow Cabinet from 1999 to 2010, and from 2002 to 2003 was the first female Chairman of the Conservative Party.
+Theresa May served as Member of Parliament for Maidenhead from 1997 to 2024 and served as Prime Minister to the United Kingdom from 2016 to 2019.
+Baroness May held several positions within Parliament including as the first female Chairman of the Conservative Party.
 In 2010, she was appointed Home Secretary, a position which she held for 6 years before becoming Prime Minister.
-She served as Prime Minister for three years, until July 2019.

 The Right Honourable Jack Straw